Our Story

 The Future

 Today, Takashi works alongside Hikaru Morita, the fourth generation.
-Together, they continue to serve a diverse global clientele, creating modern "Wellness Zones" and "Digital Detox Islands" for homes and businesses worldwide, evolving the role of Tatami in the 21st century.
+Together, they continue to serve a diverse global clientele, creating modern "Wellness Zones" and "Digital Detox Islands" for homes and businesses worldwide.

 Our Ultimate Mission

-"Our dream is twofold: to ensure the absolute satisfaction of every customer we serve, and to deliver the comfort of Tatami to refugee camps worldwide."
+"To ensure the absolute satisfaction of every customer, and to deliver the comfort of Tatami to refugee camps worldwide."

-While this humanitarian project, "TATAMI for PEACE," is a journey in progress, it remains the ultimate goal that inspires our daily work.
+Our humanitarian project, "TATAMI for PEACE," remains the goal that inspires our daily work.
 We believe that the simple comfort of lying on a tatami mat can bring a moment of peace to anyone, anywhere.